Searching...

 For more information on mass spectrometers, see Applications: "Mass Spectrometry".

-High-voltage power supplies for electron beam applications: Link to application notes
+High-voltage power supplies for electron beam applications

 The high-voltage power supply for electron beams in electron microscopes combines a high-voltage power supply for acceleration, a power supply for filaments, and a power supply for electrodes such as wenelts, suppressors, and extractors.
 In addition to high-voltage power supplies, electron microscopes use DC power supplies for lenses, bipolar power supplies for scanning and axis correction, and PMT power supplies for detectors.